|

 - can be caused by the caster moving the rod

-forward, or the tip of the rod bouncing forward after an overpowered
+tip of the rod bouncing forward after an overpowered cast

-stroke.
-However, the beginners tendency to raise the rod tip from the
+beginners tendency to raise the rod tip from the water surface

-water surface and pause before making the back cast also reduces
+and pause before making the back cast also reduces potential

-potential stroke length and introduces slack, and is therefore an
+stroke length and introduces slack, and is therefore an example

 - Drift and creep are opposites